Crisp and fluffy Whole Wheat Waffles do it all, from Sunday breakfast to make-ahead school-morning treat to lunchbox sandwich alternative.

-- In a large mixing bowl, whisk together milk and apple cider vinegar.
+- In a large mixing bowl, whisk together milk, egg, vanilla, maple syrup, and melted butter.

 - Melt the butter in the microwave, then add it to the bowl along with the eggs, vanilla, maple syrup, and vanilla.
 Whisk again until well-combined.

-- In a separate mixing bowl, stir together flour, baking soda, and salt.
+- In a separate mixing bowl, stir together flour, baking powder, and salt.

 - Dump the dry ingredients into the wet ingredients, and stir until just combined.
 Some lumps are OK!